shafiulshaon/zoo-ticketing/system_diagram_en.md

 ### 3. Class Diagram

-This diagram shows the relationships between different classes in your application.
+This diagram shows the relationships between different classes in the CLI program.

 **Components**:
 - `Ticket`